-The following tactics will help you get control of your cash — and quit stressing.
+The following tactics will help you get control of cash — and quit stressing.

 1. Follow the money

-According to the National Financial Capability Study by the FINRA Investor Education Foundation, 18 percent of U.S. residents spend more than they earn — not counting big-ticket items like new cars or houses.
-And 21 percent have past-due medical bills.
+According to the FINRA Investor Education Foundation, 19% of U.S. residents spend more than they earn — not counting big-ticket items like new cars or houses.
+And 23% have past-due medical bills.

 Do you have ever-increasing credit card balances and calls from collections agents?
 Super stressful!
-Fortunately, you can take steps to pull yourself out of the hole:
+Fortunately, you can make two quick changes to pull yourself out of the hole:

 - Track your spending: Use pen and paper or software like YNAB (short for “You Need A Budget”).
-At the end of the month, you might be startled to see how much money leaked away on impulse purchases or, yes, those doggone lattes.
+At the end of the month, you might be startled to see how much money leaked away on impulse purchases or, yes, those doggone mocha lattes.

 - Make a budget: It doesn’t have to hurt!
 YNAB will walk you through the process.
-Or try the 50/30/20 budget: No more than half of your after-tax income goes toward needs, 30 percent toward wants, and 20 percent for savings and debt repayment.
+Or try the 50/30/20 budget: No more than half of your after-tax income goes toward needs, 30% toward wants and 20% for savings and debt repayment.